 Note: This post contains affiliate links.
 Please see my disclosure policy.

-90-120″ total length of 3/8″ wide white satin ribbon for each Dancing Ribbon.
+You will need 90-120″ total length of 3/8″ wide white satin ribbon for each Dancing Ribbon.
 You can choose whatever width of ribbon you want but I found that 3/8″ worked well.
-If you are interested in ordering ribbon online to save on time going to the store, this Satin White Ribbon is perfect.
+If you are interested in ordering ribbon online to save on time, this White Satin Ribbon will work well.

-90-120″ total length of 3/8″ wide blue satin ribbon for each Dancing Ribbon.
-Again, you can choose whatever width of ribbon you want but I found that 3/8″ worked perfectly.
-For the blue The Ice Blue Kel-Toy Double Face Satin Ribbon looks really pretty.
+You’ll need the same length of the blue ribbon as you did for the white.
+That’s 90-120″ total length of 3/8″ wide blue satin ribbon for each Dancing Ribbon.
+Again, you can choose whatever width of ribbon you want but I found that 3/8″ worked good.
+If you want to order the blue online, the Ice Blue Kel-Toy Double Face Satin Ribbon looks really pretty.

 Instructions for making your Frozen Dancing Ribbons: